 - Ensuring all children can go on all educational visits including residentials.

 The school uses its Pupil Premium to improve attendance and punctuality, remove barriers and close the gap in academic attainment.
-In order to verify the successful use of this grant, the school held a successful Pupil Premium Audit in Autumn 2017.
+In order to verify the effective use of this grant, the school held a successful Pupil Premium Audit in Autumn 2017.